BaptisteRamonda/multithreading/README.md

 # multithreading
 Includes all of Baptiste Ramonda's SRI 3A multithreading tutorials at UPSSITECH.

+## Objective

+The aim of this project is to set up an architecture to demonstrate multithreading in Python.
+To achieve this, we'll be using a queue manager to manage interactions between a boss, who will fill the task queue, and minions, who will process tasks and send them to the results queue.

 ## Usage

 To run the project correctly, execute the three commands below in three different terminals (in that order) :